Research

 Impact on human health

 tuberculosisOur research has yielded discoveries in several translational projects, some of which have already had a direct impact on the treatment of disease.
-For example, CellProfiler has been used to identify several small molecules that are effective in treating particular diseases in mouse models.
-In some cases, discoveries made using CellProfiler have even led to clinical trials in humans, and directly improved patient outcomes [more details].
-Our lab's freely available image-based profiling strategies and assays have been adopted by several startups and pharmaceutical companies, one of which (Recursion), now has several drugs in clinical trials.
+For example, we invented and maintained the CellProfiler project through 2021; it has been cited in over 20,000 papers.
+Discoveries made using CellProfiler have even led to clinical trials in humans and directly improved patient outcomes [more details].
+Our lab's freely available image-based profiling strategies and assays have been adopted by several startups and pharmaceutical companies, one of which (Recursion), now has many drugs in clinical trials.
+Cell Painting is used widely in academia and in dozens of pharma companies and biotechs.

 Community Organizing / Open Source

 We helped create academic societies to bring the community together (SBI2)(CytoData).
-We brought the bioimage software community together in a single online forum (forum.image.sc).
-We organize public resources of data (BBBC and the Cell Painting Gallery).
+We brought the bioimage software community together in a single online forum (forum.image.sc), now with over 300,000 posts..
+We organize public resources of data (BBBC (now maintained by the Cimini lab) and the Cell Painting Gallery).
 We organize public data challenges (Data Science Bowl).
-We launched and lead the NIH Center for Open Bioimage Analysis (COBA) to serve the cell biology community’s growing need for sophisticated software for light microscopy image analysis.
+We launched and led the NIH Center for Open Bioimage Analysis (COBA) until 2024, to serve the cell biology community’s growing need for sophisticated software for light microscopy image analysis.

 Past Research Areas: